osmond/jonosmond/README.md

 ## About the Website

 My website is a space where I explore and document my experiences with web development, product design, and digital creativity.
-Here's what you can find on the site:

 ## Technologies Used